 Right to left as seen in an architectural scene, or top to bottom which you see in a reflection.
-They are both powerful to draw your attention to the overall image.
+They are both powerful to draw your attention to the image.

 The placement, size and visual weight of the objects in the scene is important in creating a balance.
 The opposite can also work.

-Unbalancing a scene on purpose can cause tension and will have your viewer searching the image for understanding or meaning.
+Unbalancing a scene on purpose can cause tension.
+It will have your viewer searching the image for understanding or meaning.

-This will help you focus on one subject or item, and forgetting about any distracting or complex arrangements.
+This will help you focus on one subject or item.
+Forget about any distracting or complex arrangements.

 What you want to have a single point comes down to your own vision and what is available to you.

 It can even work alongside the rule of thirds, placing the face towards the corners of the image.

-Figure-to-ground is a form of composition that we can use to differentiate between two opposing colours or contrasts.
-This is a great technique to separate your subject from its background.
+Figure-to-ground is a form of composition.
+We can use it to differentiate between two opposing colors or contrasts.

 A photograph must be able to be ‘read’ well.
 We often find that the simplest images work the best.

 If you were to photograph a white dog in the snow, it would be difficult for the viewer to place their focus on the animal.

 This is because the foreground and background are white.
 So how do we get around this?

 It helps lead the viewer’s eye through the entire photo, leading to more captivating images.

 With two pieces, if you make one 1.618 times the size of the other object, the pair of them will be pleasing to the eye.

-Place other prominent areas of the image on the remaining curve, wherever possible, will lead the eye of the viewer through the image.
+Place other prominent areas of the image on the remaining curve, wherever possible.
+It will lead the eye of the viewer through the image.